mui/material-ui/docs/src/pages/getting-started/supported-platforms/supported-platforms.md

 <!-- #stable-snapshot -->

 MUI supports [Node.js](https://github.com/nodejs/node) starting with version 12.17 (or 12.0 with `--experimental-modules` enabled) for server-side rendering.
-Where possible, the [LTS versions that are in maintenance](https://github.com/nodejs/Release#release-schedule) are supported.
+It aims to match the [LTS versions that are in maintenance](https://github.com/nodejs/Release#release-schedule) mode.

 ### CSS prefixing